MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 ## Azure policies

 Azure provides an extensive set of built-in policies related to Virtual Network and its dependencies.
 Define and assign policies to ensure resources comply with organizational standards.
-Build [Azure Policy Compliance Dashboard](/azure/governance/policy/how-to/get-compliance-data) to identify non-compliant resources and take corrective actions.
+Build [Azure Policy Compliance Dashboard](/azure/governance/policy/how-to/get-compliance-data) to identify noncompliant resources and take corrective actions.

 A set of Azure policies can audit some of the preceding recommendations.
 For example, you can set policies that automatically: